 Oils I’d consider for my anxiety blend include: Bergamot, Clary Sage, Geranium, Lavender, Jasmine, Neroli, Patchouli, Cypress, Grapefruit, Myrrh, and Frankincense.

 Create a version of each of these blends for yourself, and start using them stat!

 You can use Bergamot in all of them, or any other oils you like, are familiar with, and know the safety of.

 If you’re not sure what to do, leave me a comment and I’ll advise you the best I can.

 Are there more topics that you’d like to see me write about over the next few weeks?

 I’ve got some time to share and want to make sure that you have the information you need to be able to move forward using good scents with good sense.

-If you’d like to try out the Inner Sanctum Membership and gain access to our recipes this month featuring Bergamot and so much more, join today for a free trial month with the coupon code GIFT.
+Try out the Inner Sanctum Library and gain access to our recipes featuring Bergamot and so much more.
 Hope to see you in there!